 1. You don't have to buy all the things for your classroom.

 I am guilty of this.
 I love to decorate because it brings me joy and I know my students (even though they're older) do love the way it looks/feels in the room.
 But you don't have to hurt yourself financially in the process.
 I have all my students really need and more.
 I don't have to keep buying things.
 If decorating isn't your thing, you don't have to do it. :)

 2. You don't have to buy the students all the things.

 You are not responsible to provide them food, supplies, or rewards.
 You can purchase those items if you desire but that's not a part of your job description.
 They will be fine without those items and again, it doesn't make you a better teacher.
 I have really reigned it in with this area too.

-As we approach this unusual school year, I hope you can take some time to create healthy boundaries that will work for you.
+I hope you take some time to create healthy boundaries that will work for you.
 You know yourself the best and you know what will be the most beneficial.
 Write these down somewhere so you can see them, reevaluate your boundaries as time progresses, and consider having a friend keep you accountable to these.

 I believe we all need boundaries and thrive when we have them in place.